 Examination of sport and media's intimate relationship; aesthetic, cultural, political, economic, and industrial factors that shape it.
 Same as JMC:3183.

-Role of sport in the phenomenon of nationalism; selected theories; case studies on Ireland, Australia, British West Indies, Cold War U.S., fascist Europe.
+Role of sport in the phenomenon of nationalism; selected theories; case studies on Ireland, Australia, British West Indies, Cold War United States, and fascist Europe.

 Development of Western sport; relation to social, political, economic, intellectual factors.